xiaoxiao1999319/Xiao-Xiao-s-page/content/publication/1AHM-TENG-for-wound-healing/index.md

 publication: "*Advanced Healthcare Materials*"
 publication_short: "*Adv.
 Healthc.
 Mater.*"

-abstract: Herein, a comprehensive review of TENGs as emerging biotechnology for the wound healing community is presented and covered over three fields: electrical stimulation, anti-bacterial activity, and drug delivery.
-State-of-the-art designs are discussed in each section to provide a broader understanding of TENG applications in wound healing.
+abstract: State-of-the-art designs are discussed in each section to provide a broader understanding of TENG applications in wound healing.
 Although some challenges remain, TENGs are proving to be promising platforms for human-centric therapeutics in the era of Internet of Things.
 # Summary.
 An optional shortened abstract.
 summary: A review article selected as the Cover Image of *Advanced Healthcare Materials*.